tailordev-commons/jdev-2017-django/slides.md

         return '{} - {}'.format(self.country, self.date
 ```

-Checkout Django's documentation for an exaustive list of `Field` types.
+Read Django docs for the list of `Field` types.

 ----